mrichards42/xword/trunk/doc/window.md

 Notes are read-only and can contain simple xhtml formatting.
 Show and hide the notes window using the [`View`](#view_menu) menu, the toolbar buttons, or the [context menu](layout.html#context_menu) or
 [close button](layout.html#pane_buttons) on the pane.
-If a puzzle has any notes, the toolbar icon will be yellow.
+If a puzzle has notes, the toolbar icon will turn yellow.

 ### File Menu ###